Elements in NDC obstructing Duffuor – Fmr. Finance Minister’s camp

 Frankly, I’m enjoying the snarling from these guys who just can’t take the beating Dr. Duffuor’s recent outings are inflicting upon their sense of entitlement and preening self-regard.

-These guys appear convinced of Dr. Duffuor’s value in their own commentaries but they are not smart enough to realise that the whole Unibank saga was a political witch hunt which is not even flying in court of law.
-That leads to the threshold question of why these Mahama henchmen are so coy and reticent about a man armed with just good intentions, and have answers capable of remedying a damnable NDC that has almost lost its bearing under Mahama?
+These guys appear convinced of Dr Duffuor’s value in their own commentaries but they are not smart enough to realise that the whole Unibank saga was a political witch hunt which is not even flying in a court of law.
+That leads to the threshold question of why these Mahama henchmen are so coy and reticent about a man armed with just good intentions and have answers capable of remedying a damnable NDC that has almost lost its bearing under Mahama?

-The man has been president, and he led the NDC from government into opposition.
+The man has been president, and he led the NDC from the government into opposition.

 My point is, it’s all very well saying Duffuor is old and will probably not win against Mahama, maybe he will not, but what is certain is that those seeking to oppose his presidential bid have actually lost two elections on the trot and show no signs of improving, so why not take a gamble and try something different?
 The NDC members who three years from now would be licking their wounds and asking themselves “what went wrong” must instead ask themselves that question now while there’s still some time to do something about it.